ts-roids

 class Foo<T> extends BaseFoo<T> {

-readonly foo: T;
+private readonly foo: T;

-constructor(foo: T, bar?: MaybeUndefined<Bar>) {
+public constructor(foo: T, bar?: MaybeUndefined<Bar>) {

 super();